Query Rewriting for Retrieval-Augmented Large Language Models: Experiments

 \subsection{Baselines}

-Following settings are evaluated to supports our methods.
-(1) \textbf{Reader}: The standard in-context learning without any augmentations.
-(2) \textbf{Retrieve-then-read}: The standard retrieval-augmented method.
-Retrieved documents are concatenated with the question.
-(3) \textbf{LLM as a frozen rewriter}: The ChatGPT works as a frozen rewriter.
-In the rewriting process, we prompt ChatGPT to reason and generate queries by few-shot in-context learning.
-(4) \textbf{Rewrite-retrieve-read}: After fine-tuning of the rewriter, the output queries are used in retriever and the reader.
-Table \ref{prompt} presents prompt forms.
+The following settings are implemented to evaluate and support our methods. (\romannumeral1) \textbf{Direct}: The standard in-context learning without any augmentations. (\romannumeral2) \textbf{Retrieve-then-read}: The standard retrieval-augmented method.
+Retrieved documents are concatenated with the question. (\romannumeral3) \textbf{LLM as a frozen rewriter}: As is introduced in \S \ref{fw}, we prompt a frozen LLM to reason and generate queries by few-shot in-context learning. (\romannumeral4) \textbf{Trainable rewriter}: Applying the fine-tuned rewriter, the output queries are used by the retriever and the reader.
+Table \ref{prompt} presents prompt line forms.
+Please note that the prompts for prediction are kept the same for each task.